 Coordination and organization of work: programme of work and documentation

-Programme of Work of the World Forum for Harmonization of Vehicle Regulations (WP.29) and its Subsidiary Bodies
+Programme of Work of the World Forum for Harmonization of Vehicle Regulations (WP.29) and its Subsidiary Bodies EC comments

 Note by the Secretariat*

 The text reproduced below was prepared by the Secretariat for consideration by the World Forum.
 It takes into account the results and decisions taken at 181st session (ECE/TRANS/WP.29/1153) and its 182nd session (ECE/TRANS/WP.29/1155) and the proposed agenda for its 183rd session (ECE/TRANS/WP.29/1156) and updates also the information on the work of the six subsidiary Working Parties to WP.29.